Customer service guide for startups

 As your startup begins to expand its business and bring on more customers, you'll need to start tracking adherence to a baseline of customer service.
 Service level agreements, or SLAs, spell out your customers’ expectations for a certain level of service and failing to meet these demands could threaten contract renewals and your company’s ability to attract new business.
 You’ll want to set up triggers and workflows in your customer service software that will escalate tickets that are in danger of violating the SLA.

-Other helpful metrics to measure include replies to resolution, one-touch resolution, tickets per transaction, and tickets to repeat transactions (to name just a few. . .of many).
-However, while focusing on these metrics will point you in the right direction, context is everything - you’ll want to know how those scores measure up compared with competitors.View benchmark
+Other helpful metrics to measure include replies to resolution, one-touch (or first contact) resolution, tickets per transaction and tickets to repeat transactions (to name just a few).
+Focusing on these metrics will point you in the right direction, but context is everything - you’ll want to know how those scores measure up compared with competitors.

-You've most likely taken this simple survey before—it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
+You’ve most likely taken this simple survey before - it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
+This can be an You’ve most likely taken this simple survey before—it asks customers to rate on a scale of 1 to 10 how likely they are to recommend a product or service to a friend.
 This can be an incredibly valuable data point, since positive word-of-mouth can be an important means of growing your business (and the converse can be catastrophic).

-Churn surveys elicit feedback from customers canceling or downgrading service with your company, providing an excellent opportunity to discover areas that could stand improvement to prevent more churn.
-A carefully constructed churn survey can help you identify major factors in your churn rate (for example, customers experienced bugs, wanted more personalized support, or are just no longer using the product) and decide where you need to focus as your business moves ahead.
+Churn surveys elicit feedback from customers cancelling or downgrading service with your company, providing an excellent opportunity to discover areas that could stand improvement to prevent more churn.
+A carefully constructed churn survey can help you identify major factors in your churn rate (for example, customers experienced bugs, wanted more personal support, or are just no longer using the product) and decide where you need to focus as your business moves ahead.

-But how do you find patterns in all that noise - and better yet, discover clear, actionable insights?
+But how do you find patterns in all that noise - and better yet, discover clear actionable insights?